wronnyhuang/metapoison/README.md

 `openmpi` and `mpi4py` are required for parallelizing the ensembled poison crafting across multiple processes and potentially multiple GPUs.
 These are necessary packages even for single-GPU systems.
 Multiple GPUs are not required, but they do speed things up.

 `comet_ml` is an ML monitoring and logging service ([link](https://www.comet.ml)) which is used for storing the crafted poisons on the web.
 The poisons are automatically downloaded when victim evaluation is run. `comet_ml` is also used for logging and displaying the results.
-To install and use `comet_ml`, see quickstart below
+To install and use `comet_ml`, see below

 ### Install using Anaconda